couchbaselabs/couchbase-ami/README.md

     make SSH_KEY=steveyen-key2 step0

+use step 1 could update the seed AMI for you.

+    make SSH_KEY=steveyen-key2 step1

+Alternatively, you could config it manully, or jump to step 2

 If that takes longer than usual (because EC2 cloud is impacted), then repeat the following command untill you finally see some ec2-xxxxxx.compute-1.amazonaws.com addresses in the output...

     make SSH_KEY=steveyen-key2 instance-describe